 "He often does."
 She knows this is true, even if he doesn't always think of Sarek kindly.
 Yet he tries to please him.
 By doing things like this, easy things, having his woman meet his father-not-father and make him comfortable on the ship.

 Sarek nods for them to get moving.
 He strides lightly.
-He looks like he would have been comfortable no matter who met him.
+He looks like he'd have been comfortable no matter who met him.

 "Nurse Chapel," the other Spock says to her, nodding slightly as she sits near him and Uhura for a concert.

-Uhura smiles at her, in the neutral way colleagues who are not friends have of smiling at each other.
+Uhura smiles at her, in the neutral way colleagues who aren't friends have of smiling at each other.
 "Hello, Christine."

 Sarek comes in.
 He sees her and walks over, taking the seat next to her, leaving a seat between him and Spock.
 He nods at his son.
 "Spock."

 "Father."
-Spock looks unsure, stares at the empty seat as if it might rise up and bite him, then back at his father with almost the same look.
+Spock looks unsure and stares at the empty seat as if it might rise up and bite him, then back at his father with almost the same look.
 "If I had known you were coming...?"

 She glances at Sarek.
-Her Spock knew Sarek was coming, but this Spock did not?
+Her Spock knew Sarek was coming, but this Spock didn't?

-This Spock continues, his face slightly flushed, as if he is angry or embarrassed--or possibly both, "The manifest said only that a Vulcan envoy was coming.
+This Spock continues, his face slightly flushed, as if he's angry or embarrassed—or possibly both, "The manifest said only that a Vulcan envoy was coming.
 Had I known it was you...?"